microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-07 - Advanced Styling Your Web App/Feature 1 - Advanced Styling/User Story 4 - Confirm Delete.md

 <br/>

 #### 2. Update the user interface to include a modal dialog
-First, we need to add a modal dialog to the application.
+Next, we need to add a modal dialog to the application.
 Open the `index.html` file and add the following code to the bottom of the file before the closing `</body>` tag:

 ```html
 <!-- Bootstrap Modal -->